Sissi Lu Inc

 I received responses from 800+ participants globally, the majority of whom identified as active analog photographers.

-64% of photographers experienced communication or credibility issues.
+The majority of photographers experienced communication or credibility issues.

 Most photographers travel with between 6-10 rolls of film.